 The Earth, as a habitat for animal life, is in old age and has a fatal illness.
 Several, in fact.
-It would be happening width=0.8 whether humans had ever evolved or not.
-But our presence is like the effect of an old-age patient who smokes many delta=0 packs of cigarettes per day-and we humans are the cigarettes.
+It would be happening whether humans had ever evolved or not.
+But our presence is like the effect of an old-age patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.

 The Earth, as a habitat for animal life, is in old age and has a fatal illness.
 Several, in fact.
-It would be width=0.8 delta=0.3 happening whether humans had ever evolved or not.
+It would be happening whether humans had ever evolved or not.
 But our presence is like the effect of an old-age patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.